Behaviour Policy 2024.docx

 Our Behaviour Curriculum

-At Roselyn House School and The RHISE Service we model positive behaviour across the whole curriculum.
+At Roselyn House School we model positive behaviour across the whole curriculum.
 We believe our students should have a readiness to learn, share experiences around individual needs and above all have a mutual respect for everyone in the school community.
 Positive and acceptable behaviour is taught to all students and encouraged and highlighted over that which is prohibited.
 We utilise positive reinforcement and reward through learning achievement and positive approaches to learning and conduct.
 Whilst sanctions are also important, our behaviour curriculum defines the expected behaviours in school rather than just a list of prohibited behaviours.
 It is centred around what successful behaviour and positives approaches look like.
 Students are praised and celebrated when they achieve and we follow key routines around school.
 This may have different approaches across age groups as expectations change and also around the abilities of individual students.

 Routines are used to teach and reinforce the behaviours expected of all students.
 Repeated practices promote the values of the school, positive behavioural norms and the consequences of unacceptable behaviour.
 Students are expected to discuss this in Form Time, Mentor sessions and in Student Council Meetings.